jacobobryant/yakread/README.md

 Beyond that, Yakread makes heavy use of [Pathom](https://pathom3.wsscode.com/).
 Pathom helps us to split up the codebase into small understandable chunks, with each chunk declaring explicitly the shape of the data it needs.
-If you've ever had trouble traicing up through several layers of code to figure out where a particular piece of data is coming from, Pathom solves that problem.
+If you've ever had trouble tracing up through several layers of code to figure out where a particular piece of data is coming from, Pathom solves that problem.

 Yakread also takes [an experimental approach](https://biffweb.com/p/removing-effects/) to dealing